crisanlucid/vite-react-tailwind-bionic-reading/README.md

-# :notebook: Bionic ReadingTool - a revolutionary way for guiding the eyes through text using artificial fixation spots to make reading easier.
+# :notebook: Bionic ReadingTool
+A revolutionary way for guiding the eyes through text using artificial fixation spots to make reading easier.
 As a result, the reader's attention is drawn solely to the highlighted starting letters, leaving the word to be completed by the brain center.
 Bionic Reading attempts to foster greater in-depth reading and understanding of textual content in a digital environment dominated by shallow kinds of reading.

 vite-react-tailwind-bionic-reading project